-The mythical sandwich of indeterminate origin is a favourite menu item in cafés and eateries, so we decided to round up the City of Adelaide's best takes on the righteous reuben.
+The mythical sandwich of indeterminate origin is a favourite menu item in cafés and eateries, so we've created this ever-evolving list of Adelaide's best takes on the righteous reuben.

 Adelaide’s best reuben

 The reuben is a sandwich for sandwich lovers.

 While you can slap just about anything between two slices of Wonder White and call it a sandwich, the reuben is a very specific collection of condiments and smallgoods.